wpilibsuite/allwpilib/README-Bazel.md

   build --local_resources=memory=HOST_RAM*.5 # Don't use more than half my RAM when building build --local_resources=cpu=HOST_CPUS-1 # Leave one core alone
   ```
+Bazel's RAM usage estimation is simplistic and hardcoded, so limiting the allowed number of CPU cores is the best way to reduce memory usage if it becomes a problem.

 The default settings build all the release artifact variants relevant for your platform.
 The overall list of options ends up being, essentially, all the variants of (linux, osx, windows) x (debug, release) x (static, shared) x (aarch64, x86).
 OSX and Windows are hard to compile for from any other OS, so we by default build for your local OS and the system core, with all the variants.